unalignedcoder/auto-theme/README.md

 It is designed to run in the background as a scheduled task, ensuring that the system theme is updated without user intervention.

-It only connects to the internet to verify Location and retrieve Sunrise and Sunset times (from ip-api.com).
+It only connects to the internet to verify Location and retrieve Sunrise and Sunset times, via free api services such as sunrisesunset.io and ip-api.com.

 Alternatively, it can stay completely offline operating on fixed hours provided by the user.